awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether a Network Firewall policy has any stateful or stateless rule groups associated\.
 The control fails if stateless or stateful rule groups are not assigned\.

-A firewall policy defines how your firewall monitors and handles traffic in the Amazon VPC \(Virtual Private Cloud\)\.
+A firewall policy defines how your firewall monitors and handles traffic in Amazon Virtual Private Cloud \(Amazon VPC\)\.
 Configuration of stateless and stateful rule groups helps to filter packets and traffic flows, and defines default traffic handling\.

 **Note**
 This control is not supported in the following Regions:
 Asia Pacific \(Jakarta\)
+China \(Beijing\)
+China \(Ningxia\)
 AWS GovCloud \(US\-East\)
 AWS GovCloud \(US\-West\)
-China \(Beijing\)
-China \(Ningxia\)

 ### Remediation<a name="networkfirewall-3-remediation"></a>